cvburgess/cvburgess.com/src/lead-with-joy/posts/gamma.md

   - post
   - process
   - project management
-  - another on for length
+  - another one for length
-type: playbook
+type: crash-course
 title: Get more done by defining it, together
 subtitle: The third one is actually a video where we begin to discuss things and stuff
 socialImage: /img/content/gamma.jpg